 CSU, Fullerton's policies regarding refunds for financial aid recipients are in accordance with federal Title IV student assistance program regulations.
-Information concerning the refund policies for the return of unearned tuition and fees or other refundable portions of institutional charges is available from the director of Financial Aid in University Hall 146, phone (714) 278-3125.
-As stated in the appropriate CSUF Class Schedule, a student may be entitled to a refund of fees if he/she withdraws from the university or drops units.
+Information concerning the refund policies for the return of unearned tuition and fees or other refundable portions of institutional charges is available from the director of Financial Aid in University Hall 146, phone 657-278-3125.
+As stated in the appropriate CSUF online Class Schedule or Registration Guide, a student may be entitled to a refund of fees if he/she withdraws from the university or drops units.
 However, if the student received financial aid, the fee refund may be credited partially or completely to the appropriate financial aid account(s).